kadena-io/pact-5/docs/builtins/Repl/sig-keyset.md

 ### Return value

-Returns a keyset `guard` constructed from all the signatures present in the tx sigs (Generally set in the repl)/
+Returns a keyset `guard` constructed from all the signatures present in the tx sigs (Generally set in the repl)

 ### Example